TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/SingleModelCrud.md

 The design of Entity Framework Core requires extraneous database calls when performing an update or delete operation.
 This revised version eliminates the extra calls.

 @snippet cs [..\Recipes.EntityFrameworkCore\SingleModelCrud\SingleModelCrudRepository2.cs] SingleModelCrudRepository2

+## RepoDb

+RepoDb often requires the use of annotations on its models.
+These are specific to RepoDb, you cannot use the standard `Table`, `Column`, and `Key` attributes from .NET.

+@snippet cs [../Recipes.RepoDb\SingleModelCrud\EmployeeClassification.cs] EmployeeClassification

+The repository resemebles Dapper, but with far less SQL.

+@snippet cs [..\Recipes.RepoDb\SingleModelCrud\SingleModelCrudRepository.cs] SingleModelCrudRepository